 B-Band pickups will only work with B-Band preamps.
-B-Band preamps will work with most any external audio preamps, mixers, instrument amplifiers, and most other audio devices.
+B-Band preamps will work with most any external audio preamps, mixers, and instrument amplifiers.

 Before installation make sure instrument is in good working condition.

 Do not mount battery holder to preamp.